Originally published on 20th September 2018 Last updated on 9th August 2024

 According to the Centers for Disease Control and Prevention (CDC), yearly flu vaccinations are recommended for everyone aged six months plus.
 In particular, they place an emphasis on pregnant women, those aged 50+, children under five, those resident in nursing homes or care facilities and people with conditions such as asthma, chronic lung disease, heart disease, endocrine disorders (such as thyroid disease) and kidney, liver and metabolic disorders.

-Should Thyroid Patients Get The Flu Jab?
+Should Thyroid Patients Get The Flu Vaccine?

 Always speak directly with your doctor about whether they believe you’re particularly at-risk for complications of the flu.

-I’m not going to get in to the debate about the general controversy surrounding various vaccines, for which many people have strong views for and against, but instead just look at the flu jab in relation to thyroid disease and also autoimmune disease.
+I’m not going to get in to the debate about the general controversy surrounding various vaccines, for which many people have strong views for and against, but instead just look at the flu vaccine in relation to thyroid disease and also autoimmune disease.

-I’m not going to tell you whether or not you should get the flu jab, as I couldn’t possibly make that decision for you.
+I’m not going to tell you whether or not you should get the flu vaccine, as I couldn’t possibly make that decision for you.
 Instead I’m hoping to give you the information you need to help you make a well-informed decision yourself.

 Autoimmune Disease Concerns